 However, just like eyelash extensions, this is not without complications!
 Tattoo ink can cause allergic reactions and inflammation because it contains iron oxides, aluminum silicate, and carbon nanoparticles.
-This can cause bruising and swelling, allergies, infections, scarring, granulomas, blepharitis, and the ink will actually fade over time.
+This can cause bruising and swelling, allergies, infections, scarring, and the ink will actually fade over time.
 So, if you wanted black eyeliner, you may eventually end up with blue eyeliner.

 It is so important to keep your eyelash extensions clean, because it’s easy for bacteria to build up and cause problems.
-The last thing you want is to have a big stye or puffy eyelid to show off at your next get together with friends!
+The last thing you want is to have a big puffy eyelid to show off at your next get together with friends!
 Care is super simple, though, and we’re going to go over how to care for your eyelash extensions properly.

 The Heyedrate Lid & Lash cleanser is formulated with three ingredients: